SJ-Jain-systems/Table-Tennis-Serve-Analysis/README.md

 Notebook quality checks confirm that the engineered dataset contains 500 rows, 52 columns, 27 engineered features, and no nulls in the engineered columns.

+### Historical Combo Statistics (and a leakage fix)

+`combo_win_rate` and `combo_reliability` summarize how a specific serve combination has historically performed.
+The naive approach averages `point_won` across all historical uses of a combo, including the point's own row.
+That leaks the label into its own feature: a combo attempted once gets a `combo_win_rate` of exactly 0 or 1, identical to that single point's outcome.
+Grouped cross-validation by match does not catch this, because the same combo can recur across matches.
+The leak is row-level, not match-level.

+The fix: `combo_win_rate` and `combo_reliability` are computed leave-one-out.
+Each point's own outcome is excluded from the aggregate describing it, with sparse combos falling back to the dataset's overall win rate.
+This dropped `combo_win_rate`'s correlation with the target out of the top 10 most-correlated features.
+It was previously the single strongest predictor by a wide margin.
+After the fix, the models rely on a genuinely diverse feature set instead of one near-tautological column.

 ---

 ## Modeling Approach